cloudera/hue/README.rst

       * Oozie App for submitting and scheduling workflows and bundles
       * Pig App for submitting Pig scripts
       * Table Browser for accessing Hive metadata
+      * Search app for querying Solr and Solr Cloud
-      * JobBrowser for viewing MapReduce jobs
+      * JobBrowser for accessing MapReduce jobs (MR1/MR2-YARN)
       * A Pig/HBase/Sqoop2 shell

 On top of that, a SDK is available for creating new apps integrated with Hadoop.